VirtualAlllocEx/DEFCON-31-Syscalls-Workshop/Chapter_5 Medium-Level-Dropper/Chapter_5 LAB_Playbook.md

 <details>
     <summary>Solution</summary>
-If it was at this time not possible for you to complete the code for the three missing native functions, you can use the following code and copy it into the Native Dropper POC.
+If it was at this time not possible for you to complete the code for the three missing native functions, you can use the following code and copy it into the native dropper poc.

 ```
 // Here we load the native API functions from ntdll.dll using GetProcAddress, which retrieves the address of an exported function